criteo/tf-yarn/README.md

 2. Set `TaskSpec.label` to `NodeLabel.GPU` for relevant task types.
    A good rule of a thumb is to run compute heavy `"chief"` and `"worker"` tasks on GPU, while keeping `"ps"` and `"evaluator"` on CPU.
-3. Generate two python environements: one with Tensorflow for CPUs and one with Tensorflow for GPUs.
-You need to provide a custom path in archive_on_hdfs as the default one is already use by the CPU pyenv_zip_path

 ```python
 import getpass